debjyotiSRoy/collaborative-text-editor/README.md

 # Collaborative Editor

 Welcome to Collaborative Editor!
-This project is aimed at creating a collaborative text editor using JavaScript and Automerge.
+This project is aimed at creating a collaborative text editor using JavaScript.

 ## Getting Started